mantl/mantl/docs/getting_started/ssh_users.rst

 --------------------
 If you wish to add more users to the servers.
 Update the ``inventory/groups_vars/all/users.yml``` file.
 Below is an example.
 Each public ssh key should be on a single line.

-.. note:: All users added in this file will have ``sudo`` access to root account.
+.. note:: All users added in this file will have ``sudo`` access to the root account.

 .. code-block:: yaml